Bhai Kanhaiya: Biography

 Bhai Kanhaiya was born in 1648 in the Dhamman Khatri community of Sodhara, to Mata Sundari ji and father Sri Nathu Ram's near Wazirabad in the Sialkot region (now in Pakistan), and his father was a wealthy broker.
 He was known to have a habit of giving to the poor from a very young age.

-In his youth, Kanhaiya met a man named Nauna Bairagi, who was a Sikh of the 9th Sikh Guru, Guru Tegh Bahadur.
-Their connection allowed Kanhaiya to meet the Guru, and he converted to Sikhism.
-Kanhaiya stayed and continued to serve the Sangat (community).
-Kanhaiya was assigned as Guru's water bearer and later in Langar (community kitchen).
-He also looked after Guru Sahib's steeds.
+In his youth, Kanhaiya met a man named Nanua Bairagi, who was a Sikh of the 9th Sikh guru, Guru Tegh Bahadur.
+Their connection allowed Kanhaiya to meet the guru, and he converted to Sikhism.
+Kanhaiya stayed and continued to serve the sangat (community).
+Kanhaiya was assigned as the Guru Tegh Bahadur's water bearer and later in langar (community kitchen).
+He also looked after Guru Tegh Bahadur's steeds.
 After the death of the 9th Guru, the 10th Guru, Guru Gobind Singh, had ascended and Kanhaiya began to follow him.
 Kanhaiya was visiting Anandpur in May 1704 when the city was attacked by a combination of Rajput troops and their Mughal partners.
 Bhai Kanhaiya was frequently seen carrying a goatskin water pocket and serving water to anyone who was thirsty.
 He performed this sewa (magnanimous administration) with adoration.
 This irritated the Sikh warriors on the battlefield, who complained to the Guru.
 The Guru then asked Kanhaiya, "These Sikhs are saying that you go and feed water to the enemy and they recover".
 Kanhaiya replied, saying, "Yes, my Guru, what they say is true, however, there were no Mughals or Sikhs on the battlefield.
 All I saw were people."

 The answer satisfied the Guru.
 He provided with Bhai Kanhaiya with medical aid, and later on his mission came to be known as the Sewa Panthi Sampradaye.